julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Sunday, February 02, 2025.
+Monday, February 03, 2025.
 Quote of the day:

-> "This is my quote" - Adina
+> "The less I needed the better I felt." - Charles Bukowski